geoffjay/rootbot/NOTES.md

 ## What would I Improve?

+- user, organization, and team models to support more than one instance
 - `creator` would have a model and incidents would have a relationship
 - incident statuses could come from a table
 - the severity list could be a list that the user could create